 A student with an ACT mathematics score of less than 21 or an SAT mathematics score of less than 550 is required to take the COMPASS placement test.
-The student must achieve a level of proficiency in mathematics as measured by the compass Mathematics Exam which indicates the student has reached a COMPASS score equivalent to 21 on the ACT.
+The student must achieve a level of proficiency in mathematics as measured by the COMPASS Mathematics Exam which indicates the student has reached a COMPASS score equivalent to 21 on the ACT.
 This should be completed by the end of the second year of residence.

 ST 111.
-Freshman Seminar (1 credit)
+University Seminar (1 credit)

-To be completed by the end of the first semester in residence for first time college students.
+To be completed by the end of the first semester in residence.
+University Seminar is required of all freshmen as defined by IPEDS.